pytorch/pytorch/CONTRIBUTING.md

 To develop PyTorch on your machine, here are some tips:

 ### Prerequisites
 * CMake.
-We recommend installing it with [Homebrew](https://brew.sh/) with `brew install cmake` if you are developing on MacOS.
+You can install it via `pip install cmake`
 * Python >= 3.7 (3.7.6+ recommended)

 ### Instructions